 System-wide change means trouble

-At this point we have the OCI CLI installed and using Python 3 for its calls and stuff, so we are fine here.
+At this point we have the OCI CLI installed and using Python 3 for its calls, so we are fine here.
 Fortunately, I was following the steps found in this blog post to configure alternatives properly and it includes an appendix.
-In this appendix, the blog post mentions a problem that appears in yum once the system-wide switch to Python 3 has completed.
-Also, fortunately, the blog post provides the solution/workaround for it which I immediately applied.
-The solution is pretty simple: just modify the yum python scripts to use the older python version.
-There are two files to be modified:
+In this appendix, the post mentions a problem that appears in yum once the system-wide switch to Python 3 has completed.
+Also, fortunately, the post provides the solution / workaround for it, which I immediately applied.
+The solution is pretty simple; just modify the yum Python scripts to use the older Python version.
+There are two files to modify: